Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Numerical experiments

 as nearest neighbor interaction matrix in the notation of \eqref{eq:H}.
 We choose the parameter $g = 2$.
 The exact solution of the smallest eigenvalue of \eqref{eq:TFI} is \cite{pfeu1970}

-In the first experiment, we compare the 2 variants of \algref{alg:fpi-can}, i.e., the canoncial variant where we always convert the result of applying $e^{-Mt}$ back into canonical iTR2 form and the non-canonical variant where we skip step~5 in \figref{fig:matvec-step}.
+In the first experiment, we compare the 2 variants of \algref{alg:fpi-can}, i.e., the canonical variant where we always convert the result of applying $e^{-Mt}$ back into canonical iTR2 form and the non-canonical variant where we skip step~5 in \figref{fig:matvec-step}.
 In order to improve the numerical stability in the latter one, we normalize the diagonal matrices to have unit Frobenius norm. \figref{fig:ex-iTRc-vs-iTR} shows the Rayleigh quotient $\theta$ and its difference with the exact solution as a function of the iteration count.
 Note that the results for both variants of \algref{alg:fpi-can} are indistinguishable, hence, we will only use the faster non-canonical variant in the remainder of this section.

-Next, we analyze the effect of the timestep $t$ on the convergence of \algref{alg:fpi-can}. \figref{fig:ex-fixed} depicts the convergence of 2 different runs where we respectively decreased the timestep $t$ after every 100 or 1000 iterations.
-Note that different timesteps are indicated by different colors.
-From this figure it is clear that the timestep control can have a significant effect on the overall attained accuracy.
-When $t$ is decreased too soon, as in the first run, the flexible power method tend to stagnate and further decreasing $t$ does not help.
+Next, we analyze the effect of the time step $t$ on the convergence of \algref{alg:fpi-can}. \figref{fig:ex-fixed} depicts the convergence of 2 different runs where we respectively decreased the time step $t$ after every 100 or 1000 iterations.
+Note that different time steps are indicated by different colors.
+From this figure it is clear that the time step control can have a significant effect on the overall attained accuracy.
+When $t$ is decreased too soon, as in the first run, the power method tend to stagnate and further decreasing $t$ does not help.
 On the other hand, we do not want to run too many iteration and therefore we will use the iTR residual, introduced in \secref{sec:res}, to detect stagnation.